 - Good source of potassium.

-Fill your plate with this spring superfood that comes in multiple colors: white, purple, green. enrich the body not only with vitamins A, C, E, iron and copper.
-Asparagus is put next to the vegetables full of protein: 3,2 oz supplies you with 3g of amino acids.
+Fill your plate with this spring superfood that comes in multiple colors: white, purple, green.
+Enrich the body not only with vitamins A, C, E, iron and copper.
+Asparagus is put next to the vegetables full of protein: 3.2 oz supplies you with 3g of amino acids.

 Consider adding kale to your diet since it has endless list of qualities:

 - Bone strength – half a cup of cooked asparagus contains 50% of the daily allowance of vitamin K. It lowers the risk of excessive bleeding and osteoporosis.
-Since it’s fat-soluble element, to get more vitamin K out of asparagus, serve it with a sprinkle of olive oil.
+Since it’s a fat-soluble element, to get more vitamin K out of asparagus, serve it with a sprinkle of olive oil.

 - Rich in folate that maintains nervous system and the health of the skin.